-We have audited the financial report of North Queensland Land Council Native Title Representative Body Aboriginal Corporation (the "Corporation"), which comprises the statement of financial position as at 30 June 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of North Queensland Land Council Native Title Representative Body Aboriginal Corporation (the Corporation), which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.

-In our opinion, the accompanying financial report of North Queensland Land Council Native Title Representative Body Aboriginal Corporation is in accordance with the Corporations (Aboriginal and Torres Strait Islander) Act 2006, including:
+In our opinion, the accompanying financial report of the Corporation is in accordance with the Corporations (Aboriginal and Torres Strait Islander) Act 2006, including:

-- a giving a true and fair view of the Corporation's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - b complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements --Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Corporations Regulations 2001 and any applicable determinations made by the Registrar of Aboriginal Corporations under Division 336 of the Act.
+- a giving a true and fair view of the Corporation's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - b complying with Australian Accounting Standards AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Corporations (Aboriginal and Torres Strait Islander) Regulations 2007 and any applicable determinations made by the Registrar of Aboriginal Corporations under Division 336 of the Act.